place4code/Spring-Demo-Annotation/README.md

-# Spring with annotation - Introduction
+# Spring with annotation - Introduction, continuation

- > Annotation for beans config
+ > Annotation for beans configuration
+ > I've learned how to use: @Autowired, @Qualifier, @Value